101 Camping Tips from Fire to Shelter

 Car Camping Tents

 Consider a tent that has a double door with a vestibule.
 The great thing about a vestibule is that you can take off your dirty boots and shoes and store them right in the vestibule where they can stay dry.
-That also means less dirt gets inside the sleeping area of the tent.
+That also means less dirt gets inside the sleeping area of the tent and lets you save space for sleeping.

 Choose a tent that has a rain fly to place over the top.
-This will ensure that the inside stays dry and that the water is directed away from the door and ventilation panels.
+This will ensure that the inside stays dry and that rain is directed away from the door and ventilation panels.

-While the larger tents are excellent for the roominess they offer, these are generally designed only for milder weather camping.
+While larger tents are excellent for the roominess they offer, these are generally designed only for milder-weather camping.
 The material is often lightweight for ease of putting the tent up.
 Together with the height and lightweight fabrics, larger tents do not do well in windy conditions.

 There is something to be said for staying warm via shared body heat.
-Warm air rises, so your tall tent will not stay as toasty inside as the smaller 1 or 2 person tents.
-If the temperatures are prone to dropping significantly at night, you might want to consider packing a couple of smaller two person tents designated just for sleeping.
+Warm air rises, so your tall tent will not stay as toasty inside as the smaller 1 or 2-person tents.
+If the temperatures are prone to dropping significantly at night, you might want to consider packing a couple of smaller two-person tents designed just for sleeping.

 Backpack Camping Tents

 If you are hiking and carrying everything you need for survival on your back, then choosing a smaller, lightweight tent is the way to go.
 Of course, the design and material all depend on the weather conditions you are going to encounter.
-So, check the forecast before you purchase your tent.
+As such, it’s a great idea to know where and when you plan on heading to the wilds before you purchase your tent.

 When backpacking, the tent you carry will be designed primarily for sleeping, storing your pack, and keeping insects and rain out.

 Weight matters.
 This tent will likely be placed at the head of your pack, just above your shoulder.
-A lighter tent/pack will equate to better balance while hiking.
+A lighter tent/pack will equate to better balance while hiking to your campsite.

 Essential No. 2: Fire